Malignancy

 What is malignancy?

-What are the types of malignancy?
+What are the common types of malignancies?

 What are the symptoms of malignancy?